 I would start working as soon as I wake up.
 I was even doing the basic morning stuff in between my work.
 After I let my computer do something like a reboot or download a big file, I will find the time for it.

 Was working like mad and was earning as well.
 However, if I evaluate now, I don’t see a reason to be working so much.
-Not taking days off, no weekends off and at the most, it was light work on weekends.
+Not taking days off, no weekends off, and at the most, it was light work on weekends.

-I had too much work coming my way and was grabbing anything and everything that paid me.
-I was not saying no to anything.

-Working almost 100 hours per week.
+I had too much work coming my way and was grabbing anything and everything that paid me and wasn’t saying no to anything.
+I was working almost 100 hours per week.

 Still, I am working very close to 70 hours per week.
 However, when I was working for 100+ hours, I was trading all my time for money.

-2. Work On the Business Vs In the Business
+2. Work On the Business Vs. In the Business

-If you are spending too much time working on the business, you can have financial issues and if you work too much in the business, you can have growth issues.
+If you are spending too much time working on the business, you can have financial issues, and if you work too much in the business, you can have growth issues.

-3. Manage and Invest Money
+3. Manage and Invest money

 Freelancers should learn to manage money well and keep debt levels as low as possible.

-Make a habit of putting extra income go into a separate bank account and don’t focus on investing it unless you can pay the full amount or maximum portion of the investment from that bank account itself.
+Make a habit of putting extra income into a separate bank account and don’t focus on investing it unless you can pay the full amount or maximum portion of the investment from that bank account itself.

-4. How much should I charge
+4. How much should I charge?

 5. What technology should I work on